 Bronte flinched when someone stepped into the room and cleared their throat.

-"When you're ready to go home, there is a car in front of the hospital waiting to take you," the man said.
+“When you’re ready to go home, there is a car in front of the hospital waiting to take you,” the man said with the hint of an accent.
+Something UK-like.

 “There’s no rush so take your time,” he finished then walked out of the room.